TomOrth/trenton-catalog-system/README.md

 1. In terminal, cd to `code/app`
 2. Run `pip3 install -r requirements.txt`
 3. If you wish to prepare other transcript data csv files, you will also need to do `pip3 install pandas`
+4. If you have an issue starting the application by following the `Start Application` guidelines, run `sudo apt install python3-flask`

 # Start Application
 1. In terminal, cd to `code/app`
 2. Ensure the shell file can be executed by doing `chmod +x start.sh`
 3. Run `./start.sh`
+4. If you have an issue starting the application and receive an error about the `flask` command not being found on line 1 of the shell script, run `sudo apt install python3-flask` and re-run the shell script

 # Contributing